DanteAndroid/Exporting-AfterEffects-animations-to-AVD/README.md

 1. If your design resources is `.ai` format (Adobe Illustrator), you can easily export AVD resources by following steps; If not, consider to use AI to create them.
 2. Make sure you have installed BodyMovin plugin, if not please install.
 The installer and plugin can be found in this repository.
 3. Import your `.ai` resources to AE and create your animations.
-4. Click Window->Extensions->Bodymovin, choose your destination folder, then  click settings, scroll down and select it when you see AVD option, click save.
-Select your resources, click render, boom!
-You got a avd folder.
+4. Click Window->Extensions->Bodymovin, choose your destination folder, then  click settings, scroll down and select the **AVD option**, click save.
+Select your resources and click render.
+Boom!
+You got a AVD folder and some json files maybe.
-5. Send the avd folder to Android developers of your company, he knows how to use it.
+5. Send the AVD folder to Android developers of your company, he knows how to use it.

 ## I am Android developer, what can I do?